Patrickae/Flashcard-Generator/README.md

 ###About

 Flashcard Generator is a node app for the terminal.
 It allows you to create two different types of flash cards.
- *Item Basic - Question and answer
+ *  Basic - Question and answer
- *Item Cloze - Statement with the answer replaced with "..."
+ * Cloze - Statement with the answer replaced with "..."